DSSD-Madison/HHI-appscript/README.md

 ```

 Afterwards, go to Google App Script.
 Run the `createTriggers` function in the code to create all necessary triggers for the project.

+If new permissions were added as part of OAuth, run the "sendEmail" function in any mode.
+A window should pop up asking for the permissions.
+(The function should fail, as undefined inputs as provided.
+This is just a workaround to make the app ask for permissions)